openssl/openssl/doc/designs/quic-design/quic-api.md

 New streams can be initiated by calling `SSL_new_stream()` and passing an existing `SSL` object for some other stream from the same connection.
 Subsequently, `SSL_connect()` will need to be called on the new `SSL` object.
-This could be made to work for (D)TLS client applications which could automatically configure the SSL object to try a resumption handshake.
+For (D)TLS this will actually create a new connection via a resumption handshake.
 On the server side this would always fail for (D)TLS applications.

 New streams can also be initiated by the peer in which case a "new stream" event would be issued by the `SSL_EVENT_CTX`.
 In that case details of the